 For example, in the Q&A after the talk, one question was “How far along does a movie need to be before you can know its release date?”

 The evening ended with Ed Catmull signing copies of Creativity, Inc..
-It was inspiring to hear Ed speak about what he has observed and learned through the years - it's also a great benefit to all that he is willing to sharing those thoughts with a wide audience.
+It was inspiring to hear Ed speak about what he has observed and learned through the years – it’s also a great benefit to all that he is willing to share those thoughts with a wide audience.

 Thanks again to James Dempsey for taking the time to write up a brief review of the amazing speaking event between Ed and Pete.
 We have previously written a post about James’ Pixar and Disney movie tracker iPhone app, Watched Animation List Tracker (WALT) – read our full review.